lkilpela/minishell/TO-DO.md

 - [x] validate infile/outfile is not existed, error msg: (my bash is showing 1?)`No such file or directory - errcode: E_CODE_FILE = 1

 ## exec
+- [x] make in our minishell does not work, not sure why (started working because of proper envp values to execve)
+- [x] updated variables to be sent to the execve

 - [x] bash has exit code `0` vs minishell has exit code `139`
 ```
 minishell$ $EMPTY